 Samples are placed into tantalum tubes (4 mm outer diameter, ca. 12 mm long) that are pinched off at both ends.
 The tantalum tubes are placed into tungsten cups, which in turn are placed into a molybdenum sample revolver.
-For thermal insulation, several fragments (250-500 micron) of zirconia (cubic stabilized zirconium oxide, melting point ~2700°C) are placed between the cups and revolver.
-Energy for the heat-extraction in vacuum is provided by an output-tuneable 600 W fiberlaser (Rofin StarFiber600) at 1064nm wavelength through galvanometer scanner optics (Rofin RS S 14 163/67 0°), a UV-grade fused silica viewport (MDC Precision, 9722005) and a single-use fused-silica protective glass (Thorlabs, WG41050).
-The tantalum-tubes are heated via scanning a continuous wave beam with 200W power for a total of five minutes.
-The scanning speed is 20 cm/s; first rastering a rectangular area of 4 by 10 mm with a defocussed beam (~ 0.5 mm diameter) for three minutes, then with focussed beam a circular area with 5 mm diameter, on the then shrivelled tube, for two minutes.
-The temperature achieved is sufficient to melt the top of the Tantalum tube (melting point of Tantalum is 3020 ± 15 °C; (Arblaster, 2018)) and to quantitatively sublimate the silica content of zircon.
-Zircon melts incongruently above ~1690°C (Kaiser et al., 2008) and the silica is presumably lost as silicon monoxide and oxygen (Fig. 5; Schick, 1960).
-Silicon monoxide is observed as brown coating on the protection windows; the coating starts to appear within about one minute after starting the laser extraction.
-The quantitative loss of silica is verified by weighing of the tantalum tubes after heat-extraction; in most cases, the measured loss indicates also partial sublimation of ZrO2 (Fig. 6; Hoch et al., 1954).
+For thermal insulation, several fragments (250-500 μm) of zirconia (cubic stabilized zirconium oxide, melting point ~ 2700 °C) are placed between the cups and revolver.
+Energy for the heat extraction in the vacuum is provided by an output-tuneable 600 W fibre laser (Rofin StarFiber600) at 1064 nm wavelength through galvanometer scanner optics (Rofin RS S 14 163/67 0°), a UV-grade fused silica viewport (MDC Precision, 9722005) and a single-use fused-silica protective glass (Thorlabs, WG41050).
+The tantalum tubes are heated via scanning a continuous wave beam with 200 W power for a total of 5 min.
+The scanning speed is 20 cm s^{-1} , first rastering a rectangular area of 4 by 10 mm with a defocussed beam $(\sim 0.5 \text{ mm diameter})$ for 3 min, then with focussed beam a circular area with 5 mm diameter, on the then shrivelled tube, for 2 min.
+The temperature achieved is sufficient to melt the top of the tantalum tube (melting point of tantalum is 3020 ± 15 °C; Arblaster, 2018) and to quantitatively sublimate the silica content of zircon.
+Zircon melts incongruently above $\sim 1690 \,^{\circ}$ C (Kaiser et al., 2008), and the silica is presumably lost as silicon monoxide and oxygen (Fig. 5; Schick, 1960).
+Silicon monoxide is observed as a brown coating on the protection windows; the coating starts to appear within about 1 min after starting the laser extraction.
+The quantitative loss of silica is verified by weighing of the tantalum tubes after heat extraction; in most cases, the measured loss also indicates partial sublimation of ZrO2 (Fig. 6; Hoch et al., 1954).